 It Came from Inside the Earth: Another Brush with Extinction

 Let’s rush forward in time from billions to the merely millions of years ago on Planet Earth.
 The Moon has stabilized into a steady orbit, and the planet is rarely visited by disruptive asteroid collisions.
 Earth has been reconfigured by the lunar concussion, and a core of dense, heavy iron and nickel sits at the center of our spinning planet.

 Life began on our planet about 3.5 billion years ago once the surface of the planet started to cool and harden.
 Photosynthesis in plants began somewhere in the vicinity of 2.8 billion years ago, adding oxygen to the atmosphere and making the environment more capable of fostering life.
-This allowed multicellular life to appear about 580 million years ago.
+This allowed simple animal life to appear somewhere between 580 million and 890 million years ago.